 The simple truth is, you NEED an expert-created, employment-law-compliant, 100% up-to-date employee handbook if you want to properly protect and grow your practice.
 CEDR Solutions can provide you with one that meets all the criteria above, and for a fraction of the price it would cost you to use an attorney.

 Still not sure you need an employee handbook?

 No problem.
 Let’s review a few common objections:

 “But…if my policies can get me in trouble, isn’t it better not to have a handbook at all?”
 Not at all.
-Assuming that you have the right handbook – one that’s created and reviewed by attorneys and HR experts, up-to-date and compliant with hundreds of federal and state employment laws, and customized to your practice’s size and needs – then your handbook is an incredibly powerful tool for your protection.
+Assuming that you have the right handbook – one that’s created and reviewed by HR experts, up-to-date and compliant with hundreds of local, state, and federal employment laws, and customized to your business’ size and needs – then your handbook is an incredibly powerful tool for your protection.
 Plus, in court, it’s your chance to show that your office makes every attempt to treat your employees fairly and legally comply with all applicable laws.

-Call CEDR for a Customized Employee Handbook for a Dental or Medical Office
+Call CEDR for a customized Employee Handbook for your healthcare practice

 Save your money, and not for future legal fees.
-Protect your practice’s financial future, and prevent employee lawsuits before they happen.
+Protect your business’ financial future, and prevent employee lawsuits before they happen.

 Call CEDR today at 866-414-6056 for more information.